 Now it's time to start swimming.
 The watch display will show the data you have selected for the sport profile, such as interval time or distance.
 The watch will count the strokes, and can even detect the swimming style you are practicing.
 It is important that you limit the swimming movement, at least until you reach the end of the lane, to avoid the watch confusing movements that do not correspond to a full length.
 Long by long, the watch will add up distance.

-When you've finished a section of your workout, or you're tired and want to stop a bit (in my case this happens every half-length or so, you're sure to hold on for longer), pressing the "Lap" button will momentarily stop the workout.
-This will separate the workout into parts, so when you go to check it in Garmin Connect you can have the intervals independently.
-If instead of pressing the "Lap" button you stop the activity with the "Stop" button, you'll do exactly the same thing, but you'll miss out on this nice rest screen, which also reverses the colors so you know you're in that mode.
+When you have finished a section of your workout, or you are already tired and want to stop for a while (in my case this happens every half a length or so, you're sure to last longer), if you press the "Lap" button you will momentarily stop the workout.
+This will separate the workout into parts, so when you go to review it at Garmin Connect 1TP10You will have the intervals independently.
+If instead of pressing the "Lap" button you stop the activity with the "Stop" button, you will do exactly the same thing, but you will miss this nice rest screen, which also inverts the colors so you know you are in that mode.

 Remember that in the case of the Garmin Fenix 3, you have no chance to have pulse data when you are swimming.
 Other brands have already solved this (Suunto Ambit3 and Polar V800 they do it, each in their own way), Garmin doesn't yet.

 Once you have finished and after the corresponding synchronization, you will have access to all the details of your training.